Wide Reads

 Skill: Reading Character Under Pressure

-This chapter teaches how people reveal their true nature when assessing strangers quickly, and how to present yourself authentically when being evaluated.
+How people reveal their true nature when assessing strangers quickly, and how to present yourself authentically when being evaluated.
+Bronte grounds the scene in concrete social pressure rather than abstract mood.
+This week, notice one moment you are performing composure while feeling something else entirely.

 Now let's explore the literary elements.